-- Notice of admission from an institution of learning in Sweden that shows that you have been definitively admitted to full-time studies on a program or courses that require your presence in Sweden.
-Full-time study means 30 higher education points per term.
+- notice of admission from a higher education provider in Sweden that shows that you have been definitively admitted to full-time studies on a program or courses that require your presence in Sweden

-- A certificate with the details of the doctoral studies, issued by the place of study (if you are a doctoral student).
+- a certificate with the details of the doctoral studies, issued by the place of study (if you are a doctoral student).
 You may refer the place of study to the Migration Agency’s checklist for these certificates.
-Checklist for a certificate for a first-time permit for doctoral studies.
+Checklists and examples of attestation of third-cycle studies (doctoral studies)

-- Copy of documents showing that you have comprehensive health insurance in Sweden (if you are admitted to studies for less than one year).
-If you have an insurance through the university or college, you must send confirmation of such.
-If your notice of admission indicates that you are covered by a health insurance from the university or college and you apply through our web application, you can instead attach your admission letter as proof of health insurance
+- copy of documents showing that you have, or have applied for, comprehensive health insurance in Sweden (if you are admitted to studies for less than one year).
+If you have an insurance through the higher education provider, you must send confirmation of such.
+If your notice of admission indicates that you are covered by a health insurance from the higher education provider and you apply through our web application, you can instead attach your admission letter as proof of health insurance

-- Bank statement showing that you have the means to support yourself.
-This bank statement, which you are to enclose to your application, should be dated in connection with the time of application and be translated into English or
+- account statement showing that you have sufficient means to support yourself.
+This statement, which you are to enclose to your application, should be dated in connection with the time of application and be translated into English, or

-- Documents issued in your name, showing that you have received a scholarship or similar (e.g. student aid), including information about the monthly amount and the period during which you will receive such funds or
+- documents issued in your name, showing that you have a scholarship or similar, including information about the monthly amount and the period during which you will receive such funds, or

 If you need permission from the central bank or equivalent in order to bring money out of your country, you should also enclose such a permit.